regen-network/regen-ledger/rfcs/001-ecosystem-service-credit-module.md

 ### Credit

-In this design credit batches can be split up into any fractional amount (arbitrary precision decimal) as needed and thus credit batches are the top-level thing issued, but they can be split up as needed.
+In this design, credit batches can be split up into any fractional amount (arbitrary precision decimal) as needed and thus credit batches are the top-level asset issued, but they can be split up as needed.
 Credits is thus a loose term to describe some quantities of credits potentially of different batches and classes.
 “One credit” would generally refer to 1.0 units of a given credit batch.

 ### Retirement